 Some cheeses were made to put straight onto the grill (or, if you’re cooking inside, a ripping hot cast-iron pan.)

-Cheeses like halloumi from Cyprus and tangy kefyatori from Greece have such a high melting point that you can grill or sear the exterior to a crisp, savory golden-brown—and the interior gets squeaky, warm, and tender rather than melting away.
+Cheeses like halloumi (make it from scratch here!) from Cyprus and tangy kefyatori from Greece have such a high melting point that you can grill or sear the exterior to a crisp, savory golden-brown—and the interior gets squeaky, warm, and tender rather than melting away.
 A wide range of Latin American cheeses, like queso panela, queso blanco, queso de frier, and varieties simply labeled queso para la parrilla (cheese for the grill) are great for this too.

 Simply slice the cheese into half-inch-thick planks or wedges, oil up the grate, and grill the cheese on high for a minute or two per side, taking care to orient the pieces of cheese so that they won’t slip through the grill grate.